vtog/labGuides/source/ocp/agent-based-installer-notes.rst

    other machine config pools be sure to create the machine config with the appropriate labels.

 #.
 Use mkpasswd to generate the encrypted passwd.
+I'm setting the passwd to
+   "core".

    .. note:: If needed: